 Summers in NorCal tend to be very warm with cool evenings, while spring and autumn sport milder weather with the characteristic fog in San Francisco.

-Come winter between January and March, rain and snow will start to pour in.
+In winter, rain and snow will pour in between January and March.
 This turns the region into a playground for winter activities.

 Visit the Curry Village Ice Rink in Yosemite National Park between mid-November and early March for ice skating and scenic views of Half Dome and Glacier Point.

 Light up an outdoor fire pit and stock up on s’mores supplies!
 If you’re looking for the best hikes in Northern California, you can explore the beauty of Yosemite through a private guided snowshoe hike.